flowdev/gparselib/RULES.md

 This means that there are already many valid components out there and many libraries can be used without any wrappers.

 ### Special Case Error Output Port
-If the last return value is of type `error` it is forms implicitly an extra port `err`.
+If the last return value is of type `error` it is implicitly an extra port `err`.
+It is valid but not necessary to name this value `err` or `portErr`.
 The value for this port has to be handled first and the other values are only valid if the `error` value is `nil`.
 ```go
 func addCustomerFromDB(o *Order) (*Order, error)